Add, remove & assign phone numbers on demand

 No missed calls: With a second-line app, you can set up auto-reply to calls and texts.
 So, no more missed opportunities.

 A business phone should be judged on whether it suits your requirements.
-It may be the right solution for you but if you want added features, you should consider getting a second-line app instead.
+It may be the right solution for you but if you want added features, you should consider getting a second phone number for work instead.